Maanya-Arora/Notes/README.md

 # Runestone
-How to think like a computer scientist
+How to Think Like a Computer Scientist